31 ways to improve marketing sales alignment quickly

 - The say leads, what leads?
 Marketing gives us leads?

-- Regularly get the marketing team out into the field with the sales team and channel.
+- Regularly get the marketing team out into the field with the sales team or channel.

 - Centralize the lead qualification process.